santanu2014/LLyodsBankWork/README.md

                sortBy: publishedAt
                apiKey: Register API key

-App workflow: This app will show today news for UK in tableview, each cell content different news.
-Cell content is thumbnail image,               News Title, Shot description and news sources.
-              First you have to generate API key from https://newsapi.org/ site.
+App workflow: First you have to generate API key from https://newsapi.org/ site.
+After using this API key, the API will return list of articles in json             format.
-              When app lunches loading indicator will appear and app calling web get API with few parameter like current date, news location name like city name or country or particular place name and API key.
-Web API will return list of article in json format.
 I have pursed the data using codable protocol and generate array of articles for data source.

+              This app will show today news for UK in tableview, each cell content different news with thumbnail image, news Title, Shot description and news sources.

+              When app launch, loading indicator will appear and app calling web get API with few parameters like current date, news location name (like city name or country or particular place name) and API key.

-              * App also support for iPhone and iPad.
+              * App also support iPhone and iPad.
               * Pull to refresh option also available.
-              * Also different orientation.
+              * Support different orientation.
               * Light / Dark mode.
               * Unit test cases.
               * UI test cases.